 Tell the Emergency Operations Centre (through the Communication desk) the number of people who need accommodation.

 Who could help make people's homes safe, weather proof and comfortable?

-- > Local builders, plumbers, electricians, roofers and other tradespersons
+- > Local builders, tradespersons, electricians and plumbers

-- Handy people/DIYers
+- > Handy people/ DIYers/ the able bodies

-- Community volunteers
+- > Community member volunteers

 Where can we get resources to make repairs?